 CBC data illustrate the erratic nature of occurrence in Nebraska in the late Dec period.
 There have been three peaks of occurrence on CBCs: 1963-1964 with 101 birds counted, 1977-1978 with 178, and 1996-1997 with 148.
 Since 1996-1997, through 2016-2017, this species was not been reported on a Nebraska CBC until 21 Dec 2019 when two were on the Crawford CBC.

 Since the 1990s, there have been multiple reports only in spring 2010 (see Spring, above) and winter 2012-2013.
 Interestingly, of the six reports during winter 2012-2013, four reports in mid-Oct and early Nov were in the west and the other two in the extreme east, suggesting different provenances.
 Western reports were of two in a yard near Mitchell, Scotts Bluff Co 17 Oct, one in a Lincoln Co yard 19 Oct, 4-5 at Wildcat Hills NC 26 Oct, and a male in an Ogallala, Keith Co yard 1 Nov (Brogie 2013), and in the east a single female at a Blair feeder 22 Jan-11 May and one identified by its call at Forest Lawn Cemetery, Omaha 24 Feb.
 In 2019-2020 two were at Wildcat Hills NC, Scotts Bluff Co 12 Nov, two were at Ponderosa WMA, Dawes Co 21 Dec and four at Wildcat Hills Nature Center 22 Dec.

-Additional isolated reports since the 1990s were of one in Scottsbluff, Scotts Bluff Co 4 Dec 2004, a single male photographed at Hay Springs, Sheridan Co 1 Jan 2018, a male and female at a North Platte, Lincoln Co feeder 7 Mar 2014, the female last seen 10 Mar, one in Scottsbluff 4 Dec 2004, one at NNF Bessey, Thomas Co 11 Apr 2011.
+Additional isolated reports since the 1990s were of one in Scottsbluff, Scotts Bluff Co 4 Dec 2004, a single male photographed at Hay Springs, Sheridan Co 1 Jan 2018, a male and female at a North Platte, Lincoln Co feeder 7 Mar 2014 the female last seen 10 Mar, and one at NNF Bessey, Thomas Co 11 Apr 2011.